 L'Aquila, Italy (1998)

-L’Aquila and Hobart sister city relationship dates back to 1997.
-The relationship was initiated, and has been actively supported, by members of the local Hobart Italian Abruzzese, community.
+The Hobart L’Aquila sister city relationship dates back to 1997.
+The relationship was initiated, and has continued to be actively supported by members of the Hobart based Abruzzese Association.

-L’Aquila is the Capital of the Abruzzo region, which is located in south central Italy.
+L’Aquila is the capital of the Abruzzo region, which is located in south central Italy.
 The region supports a population of over 1.2 million making it one of the least populated regions of Italy.
 It is famous for its national parks, including the Abruzzo National Park, one of the most important in Europe.
 The modest economy predominantly relies on the commerce of agricultural products.
-The Capital L’Aquila is a university city, and also enjoys a flourishing fine arts and craft sector.
+The capital L’Aquila is a university city, and enjoys a flourishing fine arts and craft sector.

-Hobart and L’Aquila are currently discussing the potential of a scholarship for a young person of Abruzzi descent to visit L’Aquila in order to re-connect with his / her ancestral roots and language practice.
+Hobart and L’Aquila are currently discussing the potential of a scholarship for a young person of Abruzzi descent to visit L’Aquila in order to re-connect with his / her ancestral roots as well as practice the language.
 Other potential areas of exchange are in architecture and design with L’Aquila currently in the midst of re-building the city after a devastating earthquake in 2009.

 In March 1998 the Capella Ars Musicalis Female Choir visited Hobart and a concert was held in conjunction with the Abruzzese Association, at Hobart’s Town Hall.